Artha: Definition and meaning

 Artha as a concept includes multiple meanings.
 It is difficult to capture the meaning of artha, or related terms of dharma, kama and moksha, each in a single English word.

+Artha, as a goal of life, involves the pursuit of wealth and power.
+Some traditions see it as the primary human objective, as noted in Manusmriti (2.224).
+The Arthashastra (1.7.6) emphasizes Artha's importance, with Kautilya stating that material gain is the most crucial of the three ends of life, as it supports the realization of dharma and kama.

 James Lochtefeld describes artha as the means of life, and includes material prosperity.
 Karl Potter explains it as an attitude and capability that enables one to make a living, to remain alive, to thrive as a free person.
 It includes economic prosperity, security and health of oneself and those one feels responsible for.
 Artha includes everything in one's environment that allows one to live.
 It is neither an end state nor an endless goal of aimlessly amassing money, claims Karl Potter, rather it is an attitude and necessary requirement of human life.
 John Koller takes a different viewpoint than Karl Potter's interpretation.
 John Koller suggests artha is not an attitude, rather it is one of the necessities of human life.
 A central premise of Hindu philosophy, claims Koller, is that every person should live a joyous and pleasurable life, that such fulfilling life requires every person's needs and desires be acknowledged and fulfilled, that needs can only be satisfied through activity and when sufficient means for those activities are available.
 Artha, then, is best described as pursuit of activities and means necessary for a joyous and pleasurable life.